Giorgione and Titian’s Sleeping Venus is a masterpiece of the Venetian Renaissance school of painting. It explores sensual nudity through a...

 Ruysch had the renowned botanist Frederik Ruysch as her father.
 He had a passion for observing and studying flowers and insects.
-He must have passed his interests onto his daughter because Rachel Ruysch is known for her floral arrangements populated by insects.
+He must have passed his interests onto his daughter because Ruysch is known for her floral arrangements populated by insects.

-When Rachel Ruysch began painting as a teenager, the genre of still-life had been established in the Netherlands only since the 1650s.
+When Ruysch began painting as a teenager, the genre of still-life had been established in the Netherlands only since the 1650s.
 “Flower pieces,” as still-lifes were known at the time, were a revolutionary idea.
-Flowers were previously relegated to the background of paintings, or were included as symbolic elements to highlight a religious or historical story.
-“Flower pieces” allowed flowers to be the main subject of a painting.
+Flowers were previously relegated to the background of paintings or were included as symbolic elements to highlight a religious or historical story.
+Flower pieces allowed flowers to be the main subject of a painting.
 Flowers were now worthy of attention for their own merits.

 This social shift in valuing flowers was caused by the tulipmania of the 1630s.
-Deborah Moggach’s novel and film, “Tulip Fever,” captures the obsessions and speculations surrounding tulips.
+Deborah Moggach’s novel and film, Tulip Fever, captures the obsessions and speculations surrounding tulips.
 From 1634 to 1637 fortunes were won and lost overprized tulip bulbs.
 These bulbs were rarely in bloom when bought, therefore tulip books with vivid illustrations were widely referenced by speculative buyers.
 These books were created by leading horticulturalists and illustrators.
-Drawings and watercolours devoted to flowers were now socially acceptable, therefore paintings devoted to flowers soon followed.
+Drawings and watercolors devoted to flowers were now socially acceptable, therefore paintings devoted to flowers soon followed.

 Rachel Ruysch painted Vase with Flowers in 1700, almost a lifetime after the tulipmania of the 1630s.
 However, vestiges of this craze still exist in this floral masterpiece.
 The white tulip with the red stripes is a variegated flower.
-A variegated flower is one that grows two or more distinct colours in its petals.
-In the 17th century the original variegated tulips were caused by a virus known as Tulip Breaking Virus (TBV).
+A variegated flower is one that grows two or more distinct colors in its petals.
+In the 17th century, the original variegated tulips were caused by a virus known as Tulip Breaking Virus (TBV).

 The answer is nature.
 Nature prevents all of these flowers from blooming at the same time.
-Some of these flowers bloom in the Spring, some in the Summer, some in the Autumn, and a couple in the Winter.
+Some of these flowers bloom in the Spring, some in the Summer, some in Autumn, and a couple in Winter.
 Time prevents this natural arrangement from being naturally possible.
 Perhaps only a quarter of the flowers could be painted at once, and therefore not a true still-life.
-Therefore, Rachel Ruysch most likely referenced botanical books, perhaps even some of her father’s books, to find the species she wanted to depict in Vase with Flowers.
-Rachel Ruysch uses scientific resources to create an artistic arrangement.
+Therefore, Ruysch most likely referenced botanical books, perhaps even some of her father’s books, to find the species she wanted to depict in Vase with Flowers.
+Ruysch uses scientific resources to create an artistic arrangement.

-All of these flowers are beautiful and in the peak of life.
+All of these flowers are beautiful and at the peak of life.
 Wrong!
 Incorrect!
 Look again.
 This bouquet is past its prime.
 While some of the flowers remain pretty and pert, some of the flowers droop and wilt.
 The blue iris is a perfect example.
 This once glorious flower is on the cusp of shedding its bloom.
 The edges are curling while the petals are limp with age.
 The light shines on both the iris bud and the iris blossom, but it is the blossom that steals the show.
 It has a beautifully vibrant blue blending into a deep purple.
-The touches of white add bright contrast to the otherwise cool coloured flower.
+The touches of white add a bright contrast to the otherwise cool colored flower.

 In the center of the composition is a cut stalk.
 Its poppy flower head is missing.
 This poppy flower died, and the person who arranged these flowers cut the dead head away.
 The missing dead flower adds another layer of meaning to the image.
 It adds depth to the composition by revealing more greenery, but it also comments on the feelings surrounding death: longing, emptiness, sadness, grief, and loss.
 This is not a happy painting of pretty flowers.
 This is a painting exploring all the stages of life: happy and sad, growing and dying, past and future.

 Rachel Ruysch painted Vase with Flowers with her signature style of using an asymmetrical composition.
 It draws the eye to move around the painting.
 It is not a static and predictable arrangement.
 Some of the flowers feel they could slip and fall over and out of the vase.
 It feels unstable at times, further commenting on life’s unpredictability.
-Because of Rachel Ruysch’s expertise as a still-life painter, she achieved much in her lifetime.
+Because of Ruysch’s expertise as a still-life painter, she achieved much in her lifetime.
 She was accepted to the Painter’s Guild of Den Haag in 1701, she was the official court painter to Elector Palatine Johann Wilhelm II from 1708 to 1713, and she was internationally recognized up until her death in 1750.